wordofwarning/wordofwarning.org/current/2016-spring/sampler/index.md

 ???

 ####Venue + Booking Details
-Date: ???
-March 2016, ?pm
+Date: Thursday 25 February 2016, 7.30pm
-[Venue: STUN Studio at Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
+<a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-[Tickets: £5/3)](http://z-arts.ticketsolve.com/shows//events/) | Please note there is a limited capacity in the STUN Studio.
+Entry by donation, no booking required | Please note there is a limited capacity in the STUN Studio + entry will be on a first come, first served basis.
-Box Office Tel: 0161 232 6089
+Venue (Z-arts) Tel: 0161 232 6089

 ####Access Information
 Age advisory: ??+ With an interval, the evening will last approximately ?? minutes.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.